What are electronic cigarettes?

 What are the results of our review?

-Nicotine e-cigarettes may help more people to stop smoking than no support or behavioral support only (5 studies, 2561 people).
+Nicotine e-cigarettes may help more people to stop smoking than no support or behavioural support only (6 studies, 2886 people).

-For every 100 people using nicotine e-cigarettes to stop smoking, 10 or 11 might successfully stop, compared with only six of 100 people using nicotine-replacement therapy or nicotine-free e-cigarettes, or four of 100 people having no support or behavioral support only.
+For every 100 people using nicotine e-cigarettes to stop smoking, 9 to 14 might successfully stop, compared with only 6 of 100 people using nicotine-replacement therapy, 7 of 100 using nicotine-free e-cigarettes, or four of 100 people having no support or behavioural support only.

 The unwanted effects reported most often with nicotine e-cigarettes were throat or mouth irritation, headache, cough and feeling sick.
 These effects reduced over time as people continued using nicotine e-cigarettes.